RkNyra/rk-portfolio/README.md

 #### My First Portfolio, August 2019
 #### By **Rhoda Kimanga (RK Nyra)**
 ## Description
 This is my first portfolio.
 I developed it as my one of my first web pages during the first stages of my programming class in Moringa School-Nairobi.
+You can view it <a href="https://rknyra.github.io/rk-portfolio/">here.</a>
 ## Setup/Installation Requirements
 * Text editer - I used Visual Studio
 * Github account